clydedevv/VinnieTheVig/gitbook/README.md

 This demonstrates VigVinnie's signature style: market analysis in authentic bookmaker voice, followed by the direct Polymarket link.

+> **Disclaimer:** This is not investment advice.
+Prediction markets are volatile and markets/odds change frequently.
+Examples are illustrative; links may resolve or become unavailable.

 ## How The Technology Works

 AIGG has the technical foundation to index active markets, semantically match incoming queries, and run a Perplexity DSPy-powered backend search to compile the best sources and research.